 This very creative pet photography project comes from Jess Bell.
-Jess adds coloured powder to dogs and highlights their movement.
+Jess adds colored powder to dogs and highlights their movement.

 This is a great idea if you have larger pets.
-You can use many different colours that complement your pet’s fur.
+You can use many different colors that complement your pet’s fur.

 Other pet photography might have you ‘awwing’ at cuteness or giggling at a funny face.
 Instead, Jess’s images capture a dreamy and magical look.

-Check out Candy Dogs by Natalie Große for a fresh and colourful pet photography project.
-This series captures the playful and childlike side of our pups in a very sweet setting (pun intended).
+Check out Candy Dogs by Natalie Große for a fresh and colorful pet photography project.
+This series captures our pups’ playful and childlike side in a very sweet setting (pun intended).

-As long as your dog knows the command ‘sit,’ you can also create this photo series.
+If your dog knows the command “sit,” you can create this photo series.
 And no need to worry — the dogs don’t eat the sweets at the end!

 These unique friendships are definitely worth capturing.
 Tanja Brandt does a great job creating a heartwarming photo series.
-She also proves that our pets are capable of connecting with other animals if given a chance.
+She also proves that our pets can connect with other animals if given a chance.

 Photographer Andy Seliverstoff’s enthusiasm for big dogs is why we have these adorable images.
 He saw how attached his friend’s daughter was to their Great Dane and knew it would make a keepsake photo.

 The only thing better than a perfect pet portrait is capturing dogs in action.
 Their dynamics and athletic movement are impressive enough.
-But, their ability to defy rules of gravity is something that never ceases to amaze me.
+But their ability to defy the rules of gravity never ceases to amaze me.

-Claudio Piccoli specialises in dog action photos.
-His portfolio is a result of working with many skilled dogfrisbee teams.
 He uses a long telephoto lens with a wide aperture to create a shallow depth of field.
-These settings help to emphasise the movement of his subjects.
+These settings help to emphasize the movement of his subjects.

 24. Urban Dogs

-Most dog photos we see are either taken in a studio or in nature.
-It’s rare to find a whole photography project dedicated to dogs in the city.
+Most dog photography ideas we see are taken in a studio or nature.
+It’s rare to find a photography project dedicated to dogs in the city.
 This is what Monica van der Maden achieves with her Urban & City Dogs project.

 After looking at her pictures, go out and get inspired by your hometown!